arokettu/php-uuid/docs/factories.rst

 UUIDv6
 ------

-``Arokettu\Uuid\SequenceFactory::v6($node)``
+``Arokettu\Uuid\SequenceFactory::v6($node, $clockSequence)``
+``Arokettu\Uuid\SequenceFactory::v6FromPrototype(UuidV1|UuidV6 $prototype)``

-This sequence uses 14 bit of clock_seq and the lowest decimal of the timestamp as a clock sequence.
+This sequence uses the lowest decimal of the timestamp as a counter.
-The sequence is initialized with a randomly generated static node ID if another node ID generator is not supplied.
+The sequence is initialized with a randomly generated static node ID and randomly generated static clock sequence.
+Pass an instance of ``Arokettu\Uuid\Nodes\Node`` to override the node strategy.
+Pass the integer clock sequence value to use a predefined clock sequence or a special ``Arokettu\Uuid\ClockSequences\ClockSequence::Random`` object to generate a new clock sequence value for every UUID.

+The prototype factory allows you to preset a node and a clock sequence from an existing UUID.

 Like with the regular factory you can set a timestamp by using an instance of ``Psr\Clock\ClockInterface`` and override RNG by passing an instance of ``Random\Randomizer``.